asmaamirkhan/DeepLearningNotes/6-ImageAugmentation/README.md

 - Augmentation simply amends our images on-the-fly while training using **transforms** like rotation.
 - So, it could 'simulate' an image of a cat lying down by rotating a 'standing' cat by 90 degrees.
-- As such we get a cheap :sparkles: way of extending our dataset beyond what we have already.
+- As such we get a cheap ✨ way of extending our dataset beyond what we have already.

-> 🔎 Note: Doing image augmentation in runtime is prefered rather than to do it on memory to keep original data as it is 🤔
+> 🔎 Note: Doing image augmentation in runtime is preferred rather than to do it on memory to keep original data as it is 🤔

 ## 🤸‍♀️ Image Augmentation Techniques